 - Don’t make people make animal sounds: Hilarious for kids 8 and under; obnoxious and demeaning for everyone else.
 In fact, just avoid making people make any sort of sound besides talking.

-- Don’t make people make up silly motions: I’m talking about ones where you have to invent a motion that goes with your name.
-No one feels good after being forced to flap their wings like a duck, because that’s the only motion they could come up with.
+- Don’t make people make up silly motions: I’m talking about ones where you have to invent a motion that goes with your name or something.
+Please allow people to keep their dignity by not having to flap their wings like a duck or whatever.

 - Don’t take too long: “The ones that go on and on,” says a reader, “around the circle, everyone needs to chime in for two minutes, and the meeting doesn’t actually do anything until two hours later.”
 And the worst offender: “Everyone, pick up a handful of M&M’s.
 Oh, you picked up 38?
 You must now tell the group 38 personal things about yourself.”